 - Auto Attendant– your customers get a professional greeting, wherever you are.
 It uses your personalized menu to answer calls, then directs callers to the appropriate person or department.

 - Automated call recording– will automatically record all incoming and outgoing calls in your company and send each call’s transcript to an email address you are required to provide.

 VoIP also offers exciting new features that improve the integration of your phones and other business technology:

-- Operator Panel-It displays live statuses of extensions, queues, call parking and conferences and allows live call transfer at the push of a ... on.
-Since the Operator Panel is a flash based solution it is available online and you can access it instantly from any computer with an active Internet connection.
+- Operator Panel-It displays live statuses of extensions, queues, call parking, and conferences and allow live call transfer at the push of a ... on.
+Since the Operator Panel is a flash-based solution it is available online and you can access it instantly from any computer with an active Internet connection.

-- CRM integration– everyone knows that integrating you Business Telephony System with your CRM or others customer management software is a big boost for the productivity of any business, but very few business can afford the cost of such a complicated venture.
+- CRM integration– everyone knows that integrating your Business Telephony System with your CRM or other customer management software is a big boost for the productivity of any business, but very few businesses can afford the cost of such a complicated venture.

-Providers such as VoiceMailTel will offer this integration for free to its loyal customers as we feel we can contribute to a business` success beyond offering cost effective telecommunication services.
+Providers such as Versature or RingCentral will offer this integration for free to their loyal customers as we feel we can contribute to a business` success beyond offering cost-effective telecommunication services.

 - Call Log– Every call can be automatically logged on CRM software and messages stored on the application.